paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

   - dataProtectionBlobStorageConnectionString
   - applicationInsightsInstrumentationKey

 The following YAML file can be used to create a **secret** object named **todolist-secret** that contains a value for the above environment variables.
+Before running the script, make sure to replace the placeholders in the **todolist-secret.yml** with the corresponding base64-encoded value for each configuration setting.

 **todolist-secret.yml**
 ```yaml